 Estelle graduated from North Shore Country Day School (High School Diploma), Briarcliff College (Associate Degree), and Northwestern University (Bachelor of Science in Psychology).
 She was an active member of Wayzata Community Church, a volunteer at The Hammer School and The Junior League, and a member of Woodhill and Lafayette Country Clubs.

 A Memorial service will be held at Wayzata Community Church, 125 Wayzata Blvd East, Wayzata on Friday, November 22 at 1:00 p.m.
 In lieu of flowers, please donate in Estelle’s name to the charity of your choice.

-To send flowers to Estelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Estelle (Blunt) King, please visit our floral store.